Gopal-2708/multi-cloud-backup/README.md

-# multi-cloud-backup
-A multi-cloud file backup system using AWS, Azure, GCP
 # ☁️ Multi-Cloud File Backup System

 A ✨ beginner-friendly cloud project ✨ that lets users upload files to **Azure Blob Storage** and **Google Cloud Storage (GCP)** — all from a simple web interface.
 It's fully hosted on **Firebase Hosting**, using just **HTML + JavaScript** — no backend needed!